By Eric Vandenbroeck and co-workers

 revolution, Pakistan was now the pivotal state in Western security strategy for

-he gave the impression of being fearful for Pakistan's security, but he asked
+impression of being fearful for Pakistan's security, but he asked his close

-his close confidant and ISI chief, Lieutenant General Akhtar Abdul Rahman, to
+confidant and ISI chief, Lieutenant General Akhtar Abdul Rahman, to draw up

 Pakistan's neighbor.
 He was certain he would now be able to persuade the United